 The main purpose of this document is to provide a detailed technical design in order for the Networking Electronic Procurement Platforms (NEPPs) to be able to implement all the necessary processes and functionalities related to the restricted procedure in their platforms.

 Restricted procedure is a public procurement procedure regulated by the EU Directives on Public Procurement (EUPD), in which any interested Economic Operator (EO) can submit a request to participate in response to a call for competition (first stage of the procedure), but only those EOs invited to do so by the Contracting Authority (CA) following its assessment of the information provided may submit a tender (second stage of the procedure).

+Alignment with regulation

+This blueprint is aligned with:

+The regulation regarding Restricted Procedure: REGULATION on electronic tendering procedure for procurement of goods, services and works via restricted tender

+The following standard bidding document:

 Technical design